foshlabs/DialogSemiconductorWrapper/README.md

 except Exception as e:
     print(e) #error time :D
 ```
-after that you could deal with easy Fosh functions which is consider down...
+After that you can use any of Fosh functions doccumentated bellow:

 ## Functions
 ####  find(connect = False, timeout = 10, device_name = 'IoT')